-Our individual career and academic plan, or ICAP, is a flexible, customized process by which all students are provided free valuable career and college preparation resources via College in Colorado and personal career and college advising.
-Students are guided through grade level milestones which include interest and career surveys, exploration of careers and programs/majors, college comparisons, test preparation, resume building, financial aid, scholarship information and much more.
-Our ICAP is the critical foundation for individual course planning in which students’ academic pathways are carefully aligned with their postsecondary goals.
-A completed ICAP is also one prerequisite of student participation in Concurrent Enrollment and ASCENT (earning college credits in high school).
+ICAP, or individual career and academic plan, is a flexible, customized process for students and their counselors to plan out courses, internships and apprenticeships, capstone projects, and career and college preparation via College in Colorado and personalized advising.
+Students are guided through grade level milestones which include interest and career surveys, exploration of careers and programs/degrees, college comparisons, test preparation, resume building, financial aid & scholarship search, and more.
+Our ICAP is a critical foundation for individual course planning aligned with students' postsecondary goals.
+A completed ICAP is a prerequisite for Concurrent Enrollment and ASCENT (free career training and college in high school).

 All District 49 students are provided an account at CollegeinColorado.org.